Share this Post

 People who made choices to fight for the honor of what they believed in.
 People who survived when all the odds were against them.

 Although you’ve probably never heard of the main characters, you’ve definitely heard of the supporting cast.
 Queen Victoria.
-Princess Elizabeth (Ella) of Hesse-Darmstadt.
+Princess Elizabeth (Ella) of Hesse and by Rhine.
 Kaiser Wilhelm II.
 Empress Elisabeth of Austria.
 Clara Barton.
 Princess Pauline Metternich.
 Crown Prince Rupprecht of Bavaria.
 Adolph Hitler.
 Theodore Roosevelt.
 Yeah, that’s right,Team America—Theodore freaking Roosevelt.

 Someone connected to this story went down on the Titanic.
 Someone else made an appearance in the Wonder Woman movie.
 Someone else appeared on the big screen as part of a team led by George Clooney when his story made it big.